How Trump’s latest tariffs could impact solar

 How Trump’s tariffs could impact solar

-For a better understanding of how new tariffs may impact the solar industry, let’s take a look at how Trump’s previous tariffs affected the solar industry and what it tells us about the types of trade policies we may see from the latest Trump administration.
+For a better understanding of how Trump's new tariffs may impact the solar industry, let’s take a look at the most recent tariff announcements, how his previous tariffs affected the solar industry, and what it tells us about the types of trade policies we may see from the Trump administration moving forward.

 The first Trump administration made enforcing tariffs a key part of its trade policy.
-In 2018, Trump imposed Section 201 tariffs on solar panels, aiming to bolster American manufacturers.
-While American solar panel manufacturing did see an expansion, installation costs for homeowners escalated.
+In 2018, Trump imposed Section 201 tariffs on solar panels imported from foreign countries, aiming to bolster American solar manufacturers.
+While American solar panel manufacturing did see an expansion, installation costs for homeowners escalated as a result.

-During President Trump’s first term, the solar industry saw an increase of 128%, reaching 100 gigawatts (GW) of installed solar.
-However, according to the Solar Energy Industries Association (SEIA), the effects of these tariffs also saw some negative impacts:
+However, during President Trump’s first term, the solar industry still experienced an expansion, increasing 128% and reaching 100 gigawatts (GW) of installed solar.
+Despite that growth, Trump's tariffs still negatively impacted the industry, according to the Solar Energy Industries Association (SEIA):

 Increase in Section 201 and Section 301 Tariffs